humbertomb/arduSpeedLog/README.md

-# Ardu Speed Log Mk I
+# Arduino Speed Log Mk I

 In this folder you can find files with the program and schematics of the control board fora simple paddlewheel based speed log.
 You can find the mechanical components for download at Thingiverse: